Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-Remember this?
-What if I wanted to create an array of those two circles instead of creating all those variables?
+Let's take this example and transform it to use arrays instead of multiple variables.

 </div>
 </div>